orangemug/heroku-docker-nodejs/README.md

     $ docker-compose run --service-ports web bash

 The important part above is `docker-compose run web` which will run a command in our docker container. `--service-ports` tells _docker-compose_ that we want to setup the port mappings.
-You should now be seeing a bash terminal prompt where you can start your app.
+You should now be seeing a bash prompt where you can start your app.

     root@52697b69237b:/code# npm install
     root@52697b69237b:/code# npm start